-1. The parent/guardian must notify the principal of the purpose of the visit and when the visit will occur, including the date and time, before the parent/guardian enters the school grounds.

-2. The principal shall notify the administrative offices of the parent's/guardian's intent to visit.

-The parent/guardian must check-in at the campus administrative office upon arrival and departure from the school.
-The parent/guardian must remain under the direct supervision of staff at all times.
+- 1. The legal guardian must notify the principal of the purpose of the visit and when the visit will occur, including the date and time, before the legal guardian enters the school grounds. - 2.
+The principal shall notify the administrative offices of the legal guardian's intent to visit. - 3.
+The legal guardian must check-in at the campus administrative office upon arrival and departure from the school. - 4.
+The legal guardian must remain under the direct supervision of staff at all times.

-Even under the limited circumstances set out above, the parent/guardian will not be permitted to enter or be present on school property if:
+Even under the limited circumstances set out above, the legal guardian will not be permitted to enter or be present on school property if:

-- 1. The individual's parental or legal quardianship rights have been terminated; - 2.
+- 1. The individual's legal guardianship rights have been terminated; - 2.
 The individual's presence at school is prohibited by court order or conditions of probation; or - 3.
 The Superintendent or campus administrator determines that the individual poses a threat to student safety or is likely to cause a disturbance to the educational environment.